 - If authorization is completed, the patient is kept on a ventilator and stabilized with fluids and medications.
 Various tests are administered, and an interview with next-of-kin is conducted to determine organ health.

-- Potential recipients are identified based on blood type, tissue type, size, and other key factors, ensuring that the donor and recipient are a medical match.
+- Potential recipients are identified based on blood type, tissue type, size, and other key factors, ensuring the donor and recipient are a medical match.

 - After organ donation, tissue and eye donation may take place.